Testing for people without coronavirus symptoms

-One in three people who have coronavirus don’t have symptoms, yet they are still infectious and can pass the virus on to others without realising.
+One in three people who have coronavirus don’t have any symptoms, yet they are still infectious and can pass it on to others without realising.
+Alongside the vaccine rollout, regular twice-weekly testing for all is at the heart of plans to reopen society and the economy, helping to suppress the virus and control the spread of variants.

 - Kingston University, Penryhn Road Campus